jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 Entities, like aggregates, may have conditions within states that are "invariant".
 That is, things about its state that must be true at all times (i.e., they don't vary).

 Entities, like aggregates should be verifying their variants before and after raising events.
-Similarly they should implement the `EnsureInvariants()` method.
+Similarly, they should implement the `EnsureInvariants()` method.

 For example: